corentingi/mds-poo-mvc/MOVIE_CATALOG_PROJECT.md

 3) Configure the project: Create a `.env` file containing the correct information to connect to the database
 4) Install dependencies: `composer install`
 5) Start a development server with artisan `php artisan serve`
-6) Check all works loading the main page: http://localhost:8000 (You should see a page with a list of movies)
+6) Check that everything works by loading the main page: http://localhost:8000 (You should see a page with a list of movies)

 **Note:** For this part we will be using the database `catalog`